5 Hashimoto’s Flare Up Causes

 Viral Infections

 The effects of a viral infection-triggered flare-up are more intense and longer-lasting infections, skin rashes, dry skin, brittle hair, and other similar symptoms.
-So it’s important to try to avoid being exposed to viral pathogens as best you can.
+So it’s important to try and avoid being exposed to viral pathogens as best you can.

 Some effective ways to avoid viruses are to: